San Juan (card game)

 San Juan is a card game designed by Andreas Seyfarth and published in 2004 by Alea in German and by Rio Grande Games in English.
-The game is derived from the board game Puerto Rico, and takes its name from San Juan, capital of Puerto Rico.
+The game is derived from the board game Puerto Rico, and takes its name from San Juan, the capital city of Puerto Rico.

 The game uses a unique deck of 110 cards and props for two to four players.
 The object of the game is to compile the maximum number of victory points by creating buildings and producing commodities.
 The structure of the game strongly mirrors that of Puerto Rico, in that players attempt to accumulate victory points by constructing buildings, each of which provides a special ability, and producing and selling goods.
 Players take turns by selecting one of several roles to fulfill, which triggers the specific action for that role, and gives a special advantage to the person who chose it.
 For instance, if a player were to choose Builder as their role, everyone would be given a chance to build a building, and the player who selected Builder would receive a discount.

 Many elements of Puerto Rico were changed, simplified, or removed for purposes of shortening the game, and allowing for only cards rather than additional wooden tokens.
 Most notably: